joshkaura32/AI-Ortho-Task-01Health/README.md

      actually steer the output?
 (A diagram earns its space.)
    - What do your shuffle-control numbers show — and how much of your sensitivity comes from explicit parsing/rules versus learned behaviour, if both are present?
    - What did you try that didn't work?
-Roughly where did the hours go?
    - **The part we weight most — what would you build as the production system**, given real scale: thousands of cases with dentist text, per-step staged geometry, revision histories with exact numeric corrections.
 How do 3D geometry, free text and numeric